-It is in everyone’s interest that you secure your home network, even if you are not a tech-person.
+It is in everyone’s interest that you secure your home network, even if you are not a tech person.
 Having an open network where other people can (and will) spy on you is something that I think we both agree is a bad thing.
 I just came bad from a work-trip where I spent some time setting up a new office.
-While that was on another level of network configuration, I couldn’t help to wonder how many people that simply connects the ethernet cable to the router and then lives happily ever after.
+While that was on another level of network configuration, I couldn’t help to wonder how many people that simply connect the ethernet cable to the router and then lives happily ever after.

 It is not hard to secure your home network.
 Most of it is basic things like having a strong password, keeping software up to date and turn off features that you don’t need.
 However, you should not have to turn off features that are there for a reason.
 Some say that you turn off DHCP because it’s more secure.
 Well, it’s even more secure to have no internet at all, but who wants that?

-That is my realizatdion.
+That is my realization.
 When I sat down to write this post, I did as any other blogger do when they are about to write a new blog post, they google the topic.
 When I searched for this topic, I found multiple “tips” that told me to turn off DHCP or enable MAC filtering.
 I am speaking for myself here, but that is not tips, that’s stupid.
 More on this later…

 Why Should You Secure Your Network?